PennyLaneAI/pennylane/doc/introduction/data.rst

 [<pennylane.data.dataset.Dataset object at 0x7f14e4369640>]

 When we only want to download portions of a large dataset, we can specify the desired properties  (referred to as `attributes`).
-For example, we can download or load only the molecule and Hamiltonian of a dataset as follows:
+For example, we can download or load only the molecule and energy of a dataset as follows:

 >>> H2_partial = qml.data.load(data_name='qchem',molname='H2', basis='STO-3G', bondlength=1.0, attributes=['molecule','fci_energy'])[0]
 >>> H2_partial.molecule